Last Updated on December 23, 2022 by Janine

 There isn’t a bad place to be in Mexico on New Year’s Eve.
 Of course, cities and tourist destinations are bound to have the biggest festivities, but you’ll be able to find celebrations almost anywhere.

-Mexico’s tourist destinations typically host parties, concerts, and fireworks shows as well.
+Mexico’s tourist destinations typically host parties, concerts, and fireworks shows, too.
 Again, you should plan to make reservations for any events you hope to attend.

 Día de Reyes, also known as Día de Los Reyes Magos or Día de Los Santos Reyes, is celebrated on January 6th.